liuyuanmeng/project-one/README.md

 * How to use play and pause functions to control the audio (loop background music)
 * SetInterval method

-## Challenges:
+## Wins:

-Create moving obstacles running smoothly in the grid.
+* Create moving obstacles running smoothly in the grid.
+* Game fully functioning.

 ## Future Improvements:
 * Set multiple characters.